JeffSpindler/Factorio-Mods/MaxRateCalculator/README.md

 ### 3.2.31 Factorio 0.18 support

-### 3.2.33 Use catalyst_amount for prod calcs.
+### 3.2.32 Use catalyst_amount for prod calcs.
 Fixes issue with kovarex recipe

+### 3.2.33 Fixed issue with small beacons not seen next to large assemblers (Krastorio 2)
+           Honor allowed_effects consumption flag or not
+           Don't allow productivity to drop below zero